sakguel/hellogitworld/README.md

-# HelloGitWorld
+# Hello Git World
-This is a sample project students can use during a GitHub Training class.
+This is a practice file for working with READMEs, Markdown, and Pull Requests

 Here is an addition by me